 From the estuaries of the Zambezi basin to the plains of Ashante, far afield to castles in Casablanca, Calabar, Lagos, and Lome to the legendary port of Alexandria, African cuisine is prepared from ingredients such as those that follow.

 Authentic African dishes are rich in dietary fiber and low in refined sugars and additives.
 Also, they are mostly gluten free, and made with natural whole foods, including grains, legumes, roots and tubers, and a vast array of fruits, seeds, nuts and vegetables.
-When properly prepared, these dishes provide a balanced, highly nutritional diet.
+W across Properly prepared , These dishes Provider a balanced, highly nutritional diet.

 You'll find everything you need here!